ni/nimi-python/docs/nidcpower/functions.rst

     method moves the NI-DCPower session from the Uncommitted state into the Committed state.
 After calling this method, modifying any property reverts the NI-DCPower session to the Uncommitted state.
-Use the :py:meth:`nidcpower.Session._initiate` method to transition to the Running state.
+Use the :py:meth:`nidcpower.Session.initiate` method to transition to the Running state.
     Refer to the `Programming
     States <REPLACE_DRIVER_SPECIFIC_URL_1(programmingstates)>`__ topic in
     the *NI DC Power Supplies and SMUs Help* for details about the specific